wolfgang-wiedermann/ceusdl2/Plugin/ceusdl/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to the ceusdl VS Code Extension

 ## Installing your extension locally